LEARNAcademy/syllabus/rails/controllers-routes-views.md

 #### Overview

 Rails uses the MVC architectural pattern.
-MVC separates an application into the model for handling data and business logic, the controllers for handling requests and retrieve the data from the model, and the views for handling graphical user interface objects and presentations.
+MVC separates an application into the model for handling data and business logic, the controllers for handling requests and retrieving data from the model, and the views for handling graphical user interface objects and presentations.
 This section will take a deep dive into the controller and view aspects of MVC.

 #### Previous Lecture (1hr 7min)